-Relevant work experience is helpful in securing posts in more competitive areas of occupational therapy, such as paediatrics, after graduation.
+Relevant work experience is helpful in securing posts in more competitive areas of occupational therapy, such as paediatrics.

 Occupational therapists in local government work in social services units and in the community, visiting people at home to assess their needs for independence and care.